- Author: Furious

 It’s important to make sure each player is clear on their function within the raid.
 Having the right blend of each type is essential to success, so try to have about 4-5 of each available class to make up the total 40.
 It’s advised that any raid party is including (but not limited to) the following:

-- Main Tanks (MT): You’ll need to designate a main tank, whose function is to bear the brunt of the main target’s attacks (ie Warrior).
+- Main Tanks (MT): You’ll need to designate a main tank whose function is to bear the brunt of the main target’s attacks.
 Sometimes, like with Molten Giants, you’ll have a second target, so you should also designate an:

 - Off Tank (OT): to back up the MT when facing multiple targets.
 This guide indicates when an OT is appropriate.

-- Healers: You’ll want at least three healers assigned to heal each tank, and at least one per group.
+- Healers: You’ll want healers assigned to heal each tank, as well as each group.
 Each healer must be perfectly clear about who they’re in charge of healing (ie tank or raid group).

 - Pullers: It’s typically best to use Hunters for this.
 Pullers play several key roles in Molten Core, which will be detailed in the Action section.
 Their key responsibility is to draw the intended target into a more ideal position for the rest of the raid to combat.
 Designate a main Puller and a secondary one, for instances involving more than one target, and make sure they know which is which.